steezyinc/senior-ios-coding-challenge/README.md

 To achieve this you will need to utilize the CSV/spreadsheet data provided in this repository.
 The CSV should be dumped into some kind of data store and accessed through an API.
 Feel free to use a database you are most comfortable with.

-For the layout of each page, please refer to the [provided wireframes here on Figma](https://www.figma.com/file/vLykDDDycDl4LrcY8VQQB8/Untitled?node-id=0%3A1).
-Your designs do not need to mirror the exact styling of the mockups.
-Feel free to keep it as simple as possible or flex your design muscles.
-Use Figma as an inspirational reference.

 You are welcome to use any type of boilerplate or frameworks for your application as long as it meets the technical requirements below.
 We encourage you to use your favorite packages and tools to build a solid application, but try to keep it as simple as possible!

 ## Technical Requirements
 - Swift
 - You can create your UI in XIBs or code or a combination of both, but try to avoid using a Storyboard if possible
-- Any database of your choosing
-- Tests are a plus, but not required
--

 ## Instructions
 - Clone this repository.
 - Build a performant, clean and well-structured solution.
-- Deploy the app using a service of your choice.
-- Remember to have fun with it and try to commit as early and as often as possible!
 - When you're finished please send us instructions on how to access your service and download a ZIP of the project using the Github GUI and send us an email with the attachment to notify us.

 Best of luck and happy coding!